Monitoring Azure SQL Database using dynamic management views

 SELECT c.session_id, c.net_transport, c.encrypt_option, c.auth_scheme, s.host_name, s.program_name, s.client_interface_name, s.login_name, s.nt_domain, s.nt_user_name, s.original_login_name, c.connect_time, s.login_time FROM sys.dm_exec_connections AS c JOIN sys.dm_exec_sessions AS s ON c.session_id = s.session_id WHERE c.session_id = @@SPID;

-When executing the sys.dm_exec_requests and sys.dm_exec_sessions views, if the user has VIEW DATABASE STATE permission on the database, the user will see all executing sessions on the database; otherwise, the user will see only the current session.
+When executing the sys.dm_exec_requests and sys.dm_exec_sessions views, if you have VIEW DATABASE STATE permission on the database, you see all executing sessions on the database; otherwise, you see only the current session.

 Slow or long running queries can consume significant system resources.
 This section demonstrates how to use dynamic management views to detect a few common query performance problems.
 An older but still helpful reference for troubleshooting, is the Troubleshooting Performance Problems in SQL Server 2008 article on Microsoft TechNet.